yfyang86/pmat/README.md

 - [ ] 2022-11: Example/Simulation
 	- [x] Simple demo
 	- [ ] Full example (in plan)
-- [x] Config file support: In the comming Version
+- [ ] Config file support for the Bartlett correction : In the comming Version
-  - [ ] Documentation and Examples.
+  - [x] Documentation and Examples.
+  - [ ] `Config.txt` support without re-compile.
 - [x] Adjusted p-value support : In the comming Version

 ## Wishing List